Boemska/h54s/README.md

   }
 });
 ```
-`tablesObj` is an instance of a h54s.Tables.
+`dataObj` is an instance of a h54s.SasData.
 Should be `null` if not sending any data.

 `err` is a custom javascript Error object with one extra field, `type`.